Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Assuming cleared land

-Fix: Many homesteaders have existing trees.
-Survey what's there first β€” some may be valuable species, provide canopy for a guild, or create incompatibility (black walnut).
-Work with existing trees, don't default to clearing.
+Many homesteaders have existing trees.
+Survey what is there first β€” some provide valuable canopy, others create incompatibility (black walnut).
+Work with existing trees rather than defaulting to clearing.

 Next Steps